 Projects must include one or more brain-related outcome measures (e.g., fluid-based biomarker, neuroimaging outcome measure, well-established clinical/cognitive measures) as a readout.
 Projects should show how the Research Question or Implementation Initiative will impact brain health of Canadians.

 Preliminary data are not required for this program.
 However, compelling scientific rationale is required (e.g., from the literature or preliminary data).

-The Institute welcomes additional inquiries about this program, including whether a potential idea is in scope.
+The Foundation welcomes additional inquiries about this program, including whether a potential idea is in scope.
 Please reach out to email@example.com with any questions.

 The application process consists of two stages:

 To apply, applicants must submit an LOI to the Foundation.
 Selected applicants will then be invited to submit a Proposal.
 Each LOI and Proposal is peer-reviewed by a scientific review committee.